The start of a new Level Course in Russia Verena Maschat

 In this Phase I, my intention was to create a sound basis for the entire course, achieve a positive feeling within the group and provide basic knowledge in all areas of the curriculum.
 I dedicated the morning sessions with the whole group to giving participants the opportunity to experience the core content of Orff-Schulwerk practically and reflect about aspects of content, sequence and didactic steps at the end of each session.

-social and emotional aspects (get to know and appreciate each other, foster trust in oneself and within the group); create a safe space for exploration and improvisation; the unity of music, dance and speech;
+Special attention was given to social and emotional aspects (get to know and appreciate each other, foster trust in oneself and within the group); create a safe space for exploration and improvisation; the unity of music, dance and speech; creative aspects (exploration, improvisation and elemental composition); teaching models for vocal, instrumental and movement work; basic knowledge about the origin and pedagogical ideas of Orff-Schulwerk.

-elemental dance forms (fixed and free); instrumental practice (body percussion, small percussion instruments, first introduction to the barred instruments and the recorder); elemental arrangement; didactics of Orff-Schulwerk in Kindergarten and Primary School.
+For the afternoon workshops participants were divided into two groups and worked alternatively with Irina Shestopalova and Slava Zhilin on the following themes: Speech and song; elemental dance forms (fixed and free); instrumental practice (body percussion, small percussion instruments, first introduction to the barred instruments and the recorder); elemental arrangement; didactics of Orff-Schulwerk in Kindergarten and Primary School.

 I am very grateful to Natasha Shestopalova for the translation of my sessions and all her help during my stay.
 Also to the Carl Orff Foundation for the grant to purchase instruments and to STUDIO 49 for financial help as well as advice and assistance with transport formalities.